 Guinea pigs – also called cavy – are rodents originally from the Andes.
 Guinea pigs play an important role in the folk culture of South American, as a food source as well as in medicine and religious ceremonies.
 In this country, guinea pigs are a common pet due to their small size, friendly nature and the fact that they are easily tamed.

-Guinea pigs are very sociable, friendly rodents that happily live in pairs, bigger groups or as friends for other pets.
+Guinea pigs are very sociable, friendly rodents that happily live in pairs, or large family groups.
 They come in a variety of colours with different types and lengths of coats.
 They are very good first pets and we would always recommend a guinea pig over a rabbit, as a pet for children.

 Guinea pigs live for 5-6 years, though some have been known to live up to 10.
 They are easy to care for, however as any pet, guinea pigs need to be handled from a young age to be socialised correctly.
 In the wild guinea pigs life in family groups of 10 or more individuals, so a guinea pig should never be kept on its own!
 They shouldn’t be kept shut up in a hutch.
 They need a lot of space to run around as they are active for up to 20 hours a day, with several short periods of sleep.